Venezuelans struggle amid massive blackouts, while Maduro holds on

 For the second time in a month, much of the country endured power outages that began around midday Monday and continue to affect all 23 states in the country.

 Venezuela’s minister of communications, Jorge Rodriguez, said the outage was a “brutal” attack on the country’s hydroelectric plant.
-Maduro has called the outages acts of “sabotage” and has blamed the opposition and the U.S.
+Maduro has called the outages acts of “sabotage” and has blamed the opposition and the United States.

 Since Monday, lights in some neighborhoods have flickered on but many Venezuelans remain without cell service, water or lights in their homes — paralyzing the country.